jessicat500/citronic-autocue/README.md

 # Citronic Autocue

 Disassembly and rewrite of Citronic Autocue as fitted to the 'Micro' range of Citronic disco consoles (Tamar, Isis and Thames-II), late 1980s to early 1990s.

 ## Build steps

 1. Install cc65 from https://cc65.github.io/

-2. Get the code from here
+2. Get the up to date code from https://github.com/jessicat500/citronic-autocue

 3. Compile using `make`, which should give you `autocue.bin`: